sentinel-hub/custom-scripts/planetary-variables/soil-water-content/soil-water-content-anomaly/index.md

 ## Description of representative images

-The visualization represents less water content than normal as red and more water than normal as blue.
+The visualization represents negative soil water content anomalies (less water content than on average) in shades of red and positive soil water content anomalies (more water content than on average) in hues of blue .

 Soil Water Content Anomaly (C band 1000 m) on June 3rd, 2023 Graz, Austria.